TeamXNetRouter/JKL-StaticRouting/README.md

     ```bash
     cd JKL-StaticRouting
     ```

-3. Run the project with the following command:
+3. Change the config storage place in the static_routing_2rtr.py file according to your ubuntu environment (line 39)

      ```bash
-    sudo python3 static_routing_2rtr.py -c frr-config
+   ('/etc/frr', '/home/yourusername/projects/frr-config/%(name)s'),
     ```

+4. Run the project with the following command:

+    ```bash
+    sudo python3 static_routing_2rtr.py
+    ```

-4. To test the setup, you can use the following command in the terminal:
+6. To test the setup, you can use the following command in the terminal:

     ```bash
     h1 ping h2